ovidiuf/playground/jboss/hornetq/simplest-client/README.md

     mvn clean install

+## Execution Preparation

+Make sure JBOSS_HOME points to the correct JBoss instance.

-Then update ./bin/common so it builds the classpath correctly on the machine you're executing the client.
+Update ./bin/common so it builds the classpath correctly on the machine you're executing the client.

 Prepare the target WildFly instances you intend to connect to by:

 * Disabling authentication on the remoting subsystem (so JNDI calls can be performed without authentication)

 * Adding jmsuser/jmsuser123 with $JBOSS_HOME/bin/add-user.sh to the ApplicationRealm, and assign it to the "guest" role.

+* Making sure the appropriate destination is deployed.

 ## Sending Messages